Refer to these France trip notes and travel tips in general to prepare for your tour with us and time in the country.

 - Sunhat and sunglasses

-- Gel or “sport” sunscreen & lip balm
+- Gel or spor sunscreen & lip balm

-- Cycling shorts (baggy or tight), jerseys, gloves, and comfortable walking and cycling shoes.
+- Cycling shorts, jerseys, cap, gloves, walking and cycling shoes.

 -bandana or scarf (to cover neck)

 - small Dr. Bronners travel soap

 - small tissues pack for biking

 - French to English/English to French menu booklet or guide